tel8618217223380/mollify/trunk/mollify/ReadMe.txt

 This configuration has two users, "User 1" and "User 2".

 Rules for user configuration:
-- User id's must be unique
+- User id's [USER_ID] can be freely chosen, but they must be unique
-- User names must be unique
+- User names [USER NAME] must be unique

 2.2 PUBLISHED DIRECTORIES
 -------------------------

 Mollify supports freely selectable published directories.
-Directories need not to have any relation to each other.
+Directories need not to have any relation with each other.
 Also, if user accounts are configured, each user can have different set of directories available.

-A) When no user accounts are defined (see 2.1), use following format:
+A) When no user accounts are defined (see chapter 2.1, Users), use following format:

 $PUBLISHED_DIRECTORIES = array(
 	array(